ihmeuw/vivarium_research/docs/source/models/templates/risk_exposure_template.rst

   - What type of statistical model? (categorical, continuous?)

+   - If a continuous model, the type of distribution of must be specified.

+      - As discussed on the :ref:`ensemble distribution document <vivarium_best_practices_ensemble_distributions>`, if the continuous model is an ensemble distribution, the following parameters must be specified:

+         - Exposure mean
+         - Exposure standard deviation
+         - Ensemble distribution weights
+         - XMIN and XMAX values

   - How is the exposure estimated?
 (DisMod, STGPR?)

   - Which outcomes are affected by this risk?